 UART receiver overrun,

-transmit queue is full - occurs if Advanced NMEA Data Logger can't send data to remote device;
+Transmit queue is full - occurs if Advanced NMEA Data Logger can't send data to a remote device.

 You can also set the program to initiate the serial interface at the specified time.
 On some old versions of the Windows NT operating system it could help to avoid the loss of data when the program has been working for a long time without restarting.
 Please use the "Additional options" tab (fig. 2.1.4)